Obstructive Sleep Apnea (OSA): Causes, Symptoms & Treatment

 Frequently Asked Questions About Obstructive Sleep Apnea

-While exercise and other lifestyle adjustments can significantly improve sleep apnea symptoms, they may not provide a complete cure for the condition in all cases.
+While exercise and other lifestyle adjustments can significantly improve obstructive sleep apnea symptoms, they may not provide a complete cure for the condition in all cases.
+Treatments like CPAP therapy are usually required to provide long-term relief.

 Although not all forms of sleep apnea can be completely cured, they can be effectively managed.
 The most effective approach involves a combination of lifestyle adjustments, such as weight loss and exercise, and medical treatments like CPAP therapy or custom-fitted oral appliances.